mahmoud-sayed404/Cpp-DSA/README.md

-📌 Data Structures & Algorithms in C++
+#  Data Structures & Algorithms in C++

 This repository contains my implementations of Data Structures and Algorithms (DSA) using C++.
-The goal of this repo is to practice and understand core concepts like searching, sorting, and linked lists, and I will keep adding more topics later.
+The goal of this repo is to practice and understand core concepts like searching, sorting, linked lists, stacks, and queues, and I will keep adding more topics later.

 ---

-## ✅ Implemented Algorithms
+# Implemented Algorithms

-### 🔍 Searching Algorithms
+## Searching Algorithms
 - Linear Search
 - Binary Search (Iterative)
 - Binary Search (Recursive)

-### 🔃 Sorting Algorithms
+##  Sorting Algorithms
 - Selection Sort
 - Insertion Sort
 - Bubble Sort